paulo3011/sparkfy/project2/readme.md

 Presentation

-- [] The notebooks should include a description of the query the data is modeled after.
+- [ok] The notebooks should include a description of the query the data is modeled after.
 - [ok] Code should be organized well into the different queries.
 Any in-line comments that were clearly part of the project instructions should be removed so the notebook provides a professional look.